adlsn/adlsn/README.md

   </div>

 ---
-### 3. Research on visual perception of spherical robots
+## 3. Research on visual perception of spherical robots

 [Project Details](https://github.com/adlsn/Spherical-robot-machine-vision)

 #### The spherical robot is a reconnaissance robot, so it needs to have a strong environment perception capability.
 The spherical robot is composed of two symmetrical flywheel mechanisms with cameras mounted on both sides.
-In this project, I focused on the panoramic stitching technique under binocular vision and the target detection technique under HSV color space.
-Figure 5 shows the 3D design and prototype of the robot.
+In this project, I focused on the *`panoramic stitching technique`* under binocular vision and the target detection technique under HSV color space.
+Figure 3 shows the 3D design and prototype of the robot.
 ---
 <div align='center'>